 Many brands boast fast absorption times, but whether they live up to these claims is another matter.
 That’s why we survey customers to find out which are really living up to their expectations.
 There’s not really much point to a paper towel if you’re using almost half a roll each time.

 Getting good value for money is also important, which makes sense considering how many rolls you’d go through in a lifetime.
 However, buying the cheapest brand might not always get the job done.
-According to our review, a quarter (26%) of survey respondents said they buy the cheapest brand of paper towels, while one in five (19%) regret buying cheap paper towels as they don’t soak up/tear easily, which has decreased from 56% last year.
+According to our review, almost a quarter (23%) of survey respondents said they buy the cheapest brand of paper towels, while one in five (21%) regret buying cheap paper towels as they don’t soak up or tear easily.
 So, that isn’t to say that all cheap brands are a flop, but it’s something you might like to keep in mind.

-Viva has topped our paper towel ratings for the second year in a row, which gives credibility to the brand.
-If how well a paper towel can absorb a spill is the most important factor to you then Viva, ALDI, Handee or Quilton might be the brands to consider, according to our review.
-However, if you’re on a budget, you may like to look at ALDI and Woolworths Homebrand as both of these brands proved themselves in providing the best value for money.
+Viva has topped our paper towel ratings for the third year in a row, which gives credibility to the brand.
+If how well a paper towel can absorb a big spill is the most important factor to you, then Viva, Quilton, ALDI Confidence Samson and Handee might be the brands to consider, according to our review.
+But if you’re on a budget, you may like to look at supermarket branded options like ALDI Confidence Samson, Coles Ultra and Woolworths Essentials as well as Viva, since these appeared to be among those that provide the best value for money.
 At the end of the day, it’s important to compare a range of brands, as you’ll want a paper towel that gets the job done every time.

 This report was written by Canstar Blue’s Content Projects Lead, Dean Heckscher.
 He’s our resident expert on all things automotive, health & fitness, streaming and more.
 Dean is also one of Canstar Blue’s customer research report producers, helping to turn complicated subjects into easily-digestible information for our readers.
 He’s passionate about helping consumers make better-informed purchase decisions on all manner of consumer goods and services.